WHY INTEGRATORS LEAVE HIKCENTRAL

 HikCentral genuinely is a central VMS - that is the design.
 The problem is what "central" implies in 2026: a Windows server somebody has to host, every remote site funnelling back to it, and a licensing model from the perpetual-license era.
 Each item on its own is manageable.
 Together, they are why integrators look at cloud-native.

-A Windows server to own and operate
+A Windows server (or a whole stack) to own and operate

 HCP runs on Windows Server (2012/2016/2019/2022).
-The customer hosts it (or buys the Hikvision-branded Dell appliance for ~$18,933 AUD at 64ch).
-You patch, back up, restore and rescue it.
-That work compounds with every additional customer or site you add.
+At scale it is not even one box - a large estate needs a high-spec management server (16 vCPU / 32 GB / 10 Gbps), plus separate streaming and storage servers, each on its own Windows Server licence.
+The customer hosts it all (or buys the Hikvision-branded Dell appliance for ~$18,933 AUD at 64ch).
+You patch, back up, restore and rescue it - work that compounds with every additional customer or site you add.

 Remote sites need VPN or port-forward